niaid/ACE/WES_Data_Analysis/wes_data_analysis.md

 #son1.R1.fq  son1.R2.fq  son1.sam

 ```
-:bulb:**Already done due to time limit** -- If reference index file not available, you will see the below error message as you run the above `bwa mem` command.
+:bulb:**Already done due to time limit** -- If reference index file not available, you will see the below error message when you run the above `bwa mem` command.
 ```
 [E::bwa_idx_load_from_disk] fail to locate the index files
 ```
-Create index for reference.
-*The following commands are for practice only.*
+Create index for reference (*The following commands are for practice only.*)
 ```sh
 cp /hpcdata/bcbb/wes_training/reference/ref_bk/human_1kg_decoy.fa .